Get us in your inbox

 What is it?
 The venue formerly known as Fat Cat has reemerged with a new name, new games, and custom ice cream.
 Cellar Dog (75 Christopher St.) is reviving the Fat Cat tradition of late-night basement gaming.

 Why go?
-Games include pool tables, ping pong, shuffleboard, foosball, checkers and chess, as well as antique and novelty arcade games including Pac Man and many more.
+Games include pool tables, ping pong, shuffleboard, foosball, checkers and chess, as well as antique and novelty arcade games like Pac Man and many more.
 Live jazz and additional entertainment will also be booked throughout the week.

 • Drinking